Mark 15: Verse 4

+While Mark has Pilate highlight that there are multiple charges against Jesus, Irish archbishop John McEvilly notes that Luke's Gospel provides more specific details of the charges than either Matthew's gospel or Mark here: see Luke 23:2.
+Jesus does not respond to any of their accusations.

 Release of Barabbas

 According to Mark's account, it was a custom to release a prisoner at Passover, which was a celebration of freedom.
 No other historical record of the time records Pilate doing this, and he is known to have been cruel, for which he was eventually expelled from his post.
 (JA18.4.2) All the other Gospels however also agree with Mark on this tradition.
 Some theologians suggest that Pilate did this once or a few times or that the Gospels accurately record this tradition even though other sources fail to mention.
 The Jesus Seminar argued doing this during a volatile situation like this would have been unlikely.

 According to Matthew, Pilate received a message from his wife that she believed Jesus was innocent because of a disturbing dream she had just had.
 He asks the crowd if they want the King of the Jews released to them because, according to Mark, Pilate knew the priests were envious of Jesus and so presumably wanted to free him without a fight with them.

 The priests however convince the crowd to ask for the release of Barabbas, a prisoner.
-Mark says he was in prison chained "with" insurrectionists who had committed murder during a recent στασισ (stasis, a riot), probably "one of ... numerous insurrections against the Roman power" Theologian John Gill says he was "at the head" of the rebels.
+Mark says he was in prison chained "with" insurrectionists who had committed murder during a recent στασισ (stasis, a riot), probably "one of ... numerous insurrections against the Roman power".
+Theologian John Gill says he was "at the head" of the rebels.
 Both Luke and John say he was a revolutionary.
 Jesus seems to have already been declared guilty as this seems a choice between releasing two prisoners.